konashevich/olexi-mcp/docs/copilot/connector/SUBMISSION_PR_BODY.md

 ## Data rights
 - We cite and link to AustLII and return light metadata only.
-- Attribution included; see RIGHTS.md.
-We can provide any additional assurance if needed.
+- Attribution-only justification referencing AustLII Web Developers public materials; see `RIGHTS.md` and PDFs in `docs/austlii/`.
+We can provide additional assurance if needed.

 ## Notes
 - Endpoint is hosted on Google Cloud Run in australia-southeast1.